Board & Leadership Staff

 early childhood intervention specialists

 , local school districts, or another one of the following services offered through our clinic.

-Our program includes the selection, fitting, troubleshooting and modification of most hearing instrument technologies.
-We also provide hearing aid repairs and
+Our program includes the selection, fitting, troubleshooting and modification of most hearing aid instrument technologies.
+We also provide

 Cochlear Implant Program

 to determine if your child is a candidate, as well as counseling about the various cochlear implant companies, the